Jackrao-Git/Deloitte-Ipsos--Intern/README.md

 ![image](https://github.com/Jackrao-Git/Deloitte-intern/assets/108682585/a66ea2df-acb6-432e-bb7e-19821b6897b1)

 Here are some sample screenshots from the report when I interned at Ipsos.
-This is a report made for Manulife-Sinochem.
+This is a report made for Manulife-Sinochem and I used a lot of visualizations in the report to express the point.